This article will share how I successfully prepared for and passed the SC-200: Microsoft Security Operations Analyst certification exam.

 SC-200 Exam Overview

-The Security Operations Analyst Associate certification will help you demonstrate knowledge of threat mitigation using Microsoft Security, Compliance and Identity Solutions, as well as performing proactive threat hunting activities using:
+The Security Operations Analyst Associate certification is a course and exam to help you demonstrate knowledge of threat mitigation using Microsoft Security, Compliance and Identity Solutions, as well as performing proactive threat-hunting using:

-• Microsoft Defender For Cloud (Azure Security Center)
+- Microsoft Defender For Cloud (old Azure Security Center)

 The Microsoft Security Operations Analyst examination (SC-200) exam fee is $165 /£113/€165.
-However, you can get the exam free by doing the Cloud Skills Challenge here.
+However, you can often get free exam vouchers by doing the Cloud Skills Challenges here.

 For the Microsoft Security Operations Analyst exam questions, there will be between 40-60 questions, and you will have roughly 120 minutes to complete them.
-The exam is available in the English language and Spanish at present.
+The exam is available in English and Spanish at present.
 With more in the pipeline, I am hearing.
+The exam is available in loads of languages such as English, Japanese, Chinese (Simplified), Korean, French, German, Spanish, Portuguese (Brazil), Chinese (Traditional), Italian

 Like most Microsoft exams, the passing mark for Microsoft Security Operations Analyst is 700 on a scale of 1-1000.
 This doesn’t mean it’s 70%, as some questions are weighted more than others, but in my experience, it’s not far off.